NuevoFoundation/workshops/content/english/sql_workshop/activity5/_index.md

 * You can use commas inside the parenthesis to choose more than one column to show or not show.
 {{%/notice%}}

 ### Now use what you learned!
-Using the database called 'items' with a column labeled 'object', find the tallest 'ladder'.
+Using the database called 'items' with columns labeled 'object' and 'height', find the tallest 'ladder'.
 {{%notice tip%}}
+You can display the database using the command from activity 1.

 * Hint 1: Remember the advice from the Galactic Federation: `SELECT [column/column property] FROM [database] [optional condition];`

 * Hint 2: Column property: Do you need to use `MAX()` or `MIN()` to find the tallest ladder?